Skip to main content

 Configuring HSMs

-Please note that FIPS mode does not allow the same key to be used for signing and encryption.
+Note that FIPS mode does not allow the same key to be used for signing and encryption.

 The GUI configuration of CAs is backed by a properties field where properties unique to a particular CAs usage of the HSM is specified.
 All implemented HSM modules are using the same property keywords to define the identity and the purpose of the keys to be used.
 These keywords are: